rdkcentral/firebolt/apis/pr-feature-media-info/core/Device/index.md

 ## Overview

-A module for querying about the device and it's capabilities.
+A module for querying the device and it's capabilities.

 ## Methods

 ### audio

-Get the supported audio profiles
+The supported audio profiles

 To get the value of `audio` call the method like this: